-- Roseman is the place where faculty, staff and students declare and make real their commitment to developing each other as Lifelong Colleagues and abiding by the Honor Code. - Roseman is the place where individuals and families receive compassionate person-centered caring on campus and in communities. - Roseman is the place where faculty, staff, and students provide and engage in Mastery Learning and Inter-professional Education. - Roseman is the place where men and women of science collaborate using their diverse experience, creativity, and imagination. - Roseman is the place where women and men of science fall in love with lifelong learning and are eager to discover, adapt and disseminate evidence-based advances that transform the delivery of person-centered healthcare.
+- Roseman is the place where faculty, staff and students declare and make real their commitment to developing each other as Lifelong Colleagues and abiding by the Honor Code. - Roseman is the place where individuals and families receive compassionate, person-centered caring on campus and in communities. - Roseman is the place where faculty, staff, and students provide and engage in Mastery Learning and Interprofessional Education. - Roseman is the place where individuals of science collaborate using their diverse experience, creativity, and imagination. - Roseman is the place where individuals of science fall in love with lifelong learning and are eager to discover, adapt and disseminate evidence-based advances that transform the delivery of person-centered healthcare.